caitken7/Friend-Finder-App/README.md

 * Go to [this project's page at Heroku](https://secret-lowlands-52730.herokuapp.com/).

-* Go to the survey page.
+* Click 'Go to survey'.

-* Fill out the 10 question survey to view your most compatible friend from the database.
+* Fill and submit the 10 question survey to view your most compatible friend from the database.